willemml/CH-Decryptor/README.md

 ## Usage

+Clone Hero uses stripped DLLs, to fix this, follow [this guide](https://hackmd.io/@ghorsington/rJuLdZTzK).
+Clone Hero uses Unity version 2022.3.11, download [mscorlibs here](https://unity.bepinex.dev/corlibs/2022.3.11.zip), and [UnityEngine here](https://unity.bepinex.dev/libraries/2022.3.11.zip).
+BepInEx (and therefore this program) will not work without replacing the DLLs with their unstripped counterparts.

 Once BepInEx is installed, install my patcher plugin ([CH-Patcher](https://github.com/willemml/CH-Patcher)).
 Then drop `Decryptor.dll` (which you can get from the GitHub releases) into the BepInEx plugins folder.